System-bath entanglement of noninteracting fermionic impurities: Equilibrium, transient, and steady-state regimes: Abstract

 \section{Abstract}

-We investigate the behavior of entanglement between a single fermionic level and a fermionic bath in three distinct dynamic and thermodynamic regimes.
-First, in thermal equilibrium, we observe the dependence of entanglement on the considered statistical ensemble: for the grand canonical state, it is generated only for a sufficiently strong system-bath coupling, whereas it is present for arbitrarily weak couplings for the canonical state with a fixed particle number.
-Second, it is shown that during the relaxation dynamics the transiently generated system-bath entanglement can be preserved at long times because of non-Markovian effects related to the formation of system-environment bound states.
-Finally, in voltage-driven junctions the steady state entanglement is generated for arbitrarily weak system-bath couplings at a certain threshold voltage; at the same time, it is reduced by either the particle-hole or the tunnel coupling asymmetry.
+We investigate the behavior of entanglement between a single fermionic level and a fermionic bath in three distinct thermodynamic regimes.
+First, in thermal equilibrium, we analyze the dependence of entanglement on the considered statistical ensemble: for the grand canonical state, it is generated only for a sufficiently strong system-bath coupling, whereas it is present for arbitrarily weak couplings for the canonical state with a fixed particle number.
+The threshold coupling strength, at which entanglement appears, is shown to strongly depend on the bath bandwidth.
+Second, we consider the relaxation to equilibrium.
+In this case a transient entanglement in a certain time interval can be observed even in the weak-coupling regime, when the reduced dynamics and thermodynamics of the system can be well described by an effectively classical and Markovian master equation for the state populations.
+At strong coupling strengths, entanglement is preserved for long times and converges to its equilibrium value.
+Finally, in voltage-driven junctions, a steady-state entanglement is generated for arbitrarily weak system-bath couplings at a certain threshold voltage.
+It is enhanced in the strong-coupling regime, and it is reduced by either the particle-hole or the tunnel coupling asymmetry.